RIGGING SOFTWARE

 Rigging software resources

-Rigging in Maya lets you designate special nodes that can behave in several ways.
+Rigging in Maya lets you designate special nodes that can behave in different ways.

 Learn how a VFX artist’s experience helped in his transition to sci-fi writer/director.